Nullvora/mabor/CONTRIBUTING.md

 the [tracel-xtask crate](https://github.com/tracel-ai/xtask).
 It is recommended to get familiar with it as it provides a wide variety of commands to help you work with the code base.

-If you have an error related to `torch` installation, see [Burn Torch Backend Installation](./crates/burn-tch/README.md#Installation)
+If you have an error related to `torch` installation, see [Mabor Torch Backend Installation](./crates/burn-tch/README.md#Installation)

 Format and lint errors can often be fixed automatically using the command `cargo xtask fix all`.